-Students who audition for All State or compete in the State Solo Contest are subject to Academic Eligibility Rules 8-1 through 8-1-5 and Enrollment/Attendance Rule 8-8-1.
-Non-traditional students - See Rule 8-16.
+All students who compete in the State Solo Contest are subject to Academic Eligibility Rules 8-1 through 8-1-5.

 8-1 ACADEMIC

 To be academically eligible for athletics, a student must be enrolled full-time in his/her school, on target to graduate based on State Board of Education graduation requirements, and have received passing grades and earned credits in the required number of courses during the previous reporting period.
 Equivalency is determined by the following criteria: